 - 4 cloves minced garlic

-- Combine all ingredients in a small mixing bowl and whisk until brown sugar is dissolved.
+- Combine all ingredients in a small, glass mixing bowl and whisk until the brown sugar is dissolved.

-Marinate steak, chicken, pork, or protein of choice for 4-12 hours in a ziplok bag or a covered dish in the refrigerator.
-Marinate shrimp or other seafood for 30 minutes to 2 hours.
+- Marinate steak, chicken, pork, or protein of choice for 4-12 hours in a ziplok bag or a glass covered dish in the refrigerator.
+Do not use a metal container.